 In general, comfort bikes are built to be functional, super comfortable, and smooth while riding.
 This means larger tires, suspension, and more additional components.
 All of this means they are slower on the road than a normal hybrid, mountain bike, or road bike.

-How much a comfort bike costs?
+How much does a comfort bike cost?

 The comfort bikes in this article range roughly from $400 to $5000.
 The average price is around $1100.